-- Building faith in fellow believers by revealing the extraordinary patterns and mathematically impossible incidents that frequently occur in the most important places of scripture.
+- Verifying God as the Author; building faith in fellow believers by revealing the extraordinary patterns and mathematically impossible incidents that frequently occur in the most important places of scripture.
 We could all use an extra dose of encouragement, especially in the authority and sovereignty of God’s holy scripture.

 Why do you spend so much time looking into numbers?

 After realizing there are real patterns that defy random chance, I’ve grown quite fascinated in the way God has designed His Book.
 I hope He is able to encourage you through the discoveries He helps me find.

 Do you try to predict future events with numbers?